 - 1. The workstation software shall have the capability to easily configure groups of data points with trend logs and display the trend log data.
 The trend log data shall be displayed through a simple menu selection.
-This data shall be able to be saved to file and/or printed. - 2.
-Standard Logging Hardwired inputs should be logged at an interval of 15 minutes for a minimum of 96 samples (24 Hours). - 3.
-Extended Logging Long term historical data should be downloaded to the server for key input and output points which are indicative of overall system performance (VFD Speed, meter data, energy data, etc.).
-Long-term data shall be maintained on the server for a minimum of 13 months.
+This data shall be able to be saved to file and/or printed. - Standard Logging All controller input and output points shall be trended.
+Software variables such as set points, equipment modes or equipment states shall also be trended.
+Trend logs for analog points shall be polling type and collect data at 15-minute intervals and store a minimum of 300 samples locally.